 This article introduces you to the audio wattmeter and its capabilities.
 So let's take a look!

 What is an Audio Power Meter?

-The audio power meter serves as a unique device that measures an amplifier’s power output in watts.
-These can also provide measurements for other equipment, including speakers, guitars, etc. In effect, you will receive the most accurate power reading possible, especially for a single frequency.
+The audio power meter is a unique device that measures an amplifier's power output in watts.
+These can also provide measurements for other equipment, including speakers, guitars, etc. You will receive the most accurate power reading possible, especially for a single frequency.
 Additionally, an audio power meter operates in various current ranges while allowing you to evaluate power compression.

 Audio Wattmeter Circuit with LM3915